Introduction to Finance

 7.3.
 Risk analysis.

-Continuous reviewed are not required to take students with an average grade of 10 on continuous assessment.
+Continuous Assessment: students with an average grade of 10 points are excused from the exam in continuous assessment.

 - Mota, A. e Barroso, C. e Soares, H. e Laureano, L. (2013).
 Introdução às Finanças - Fundamentos de Finanças com Casos Práticos Resolvidos e Propostos.
 Lisboa: Edições Sílabo